310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Keito v2 cg %}
-… Hm.
+…Hm.
 I was a little shaken after seeing such an unexpected sight, but — our plans haven’t changed.
 We’ll do what we must, carefully.

 “Morisawa.
 Sorry to interrupt your excitement, but it isn’t your turn.”